daioba/daioba.github.io/_pages/publications.md

 Journal of Natural Language Processing, 2020, Volume 27, Issue 2, Pages 467-490.

 ## Refereed Conference & Workshop Papers
+- __Daisuke Oba__, Ikuya Yamada, Naoki Yoshinaga, Masashi Toyoda.
+**Entity Embedding Completion for Wide-Coverage Entity Disambiguation** Findings of the Association for Computational Linguistics: EMNLP 2022. (to be published)

 - __Daisuke Oba__, Naoki Yoshinaga, Masashi Toyoda.
 **Exploratory Model Analysis Using Data-Driven Neuron Representations**
 Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP (BlaxkBoxNLP2021 at EMNLP2021), pp. 518-528.
 Punta Cana, Dominican Republic and/or Online.
 November, 2021.